tobicn/TobiasConstien/_posts/2026-02-16-Zoom-transcript-cleaner.md

 That's all.

-You can download the full script via my GitHub page here.
-I haven't tested this yet with interviews or focus groups with more than two participants, though technically, if slightly adapted (i.e., `id_map`) the code should work just fine.
-Of course, there might be a hiccup, if the Zoom Name, which is included in the transcript, contains a colon, however, in those instances, the names can be deidentified prior to merging the lines.
+You can [download the full script](https://github.com/tobicn/TobiasConstien/blob/915a50ca8c9f6b1fac4052df4de30d8a91fd4293/files/R-Script-ZoomTranscriptReStructuring.r) via my GitHub page.
+I haven't tested this yet with interviews or focus groups with more than two speakers, though technically, if slightly adapted (i.e., `id_map`) the code should work just fine.
+Of course, there might be an issue, if the Zoom Name, which is included in the transcript, contains a colon, however, in those instances, the names can be deidentified prior to merging the lines.

 Is this useful to you?
 What else should be added? <i>[Let me know!](mailto:tobias.constien@ucdconnect.ie)</i>